-In order to pay for the books we wanted to keep, we began selling duplicate copies of books we really liked at book fairs in Minnesota.
+In order to pay for the books we wanted to keep, we began selling duplicate copies of books we really liked at book fairs in Minnesota, our home state.
 I remember setting up a table at MACHE, at Crystal Free, in 1989 and having shoppers ask what I was selling.
 BOOKS!
 Apparently real books were a curiosity amongst all the used curriculum!

 An update on our children: all three were (unexpectedly!) homeschooled through high school.
 Jenni graduated in 1996, Jodi in 1998, and JJ in 1999.
 They all (unexpectedly!) continued on to college.

 Jenni enjoys living in a small town in Minnesota with her kids Michael, Charlee, and Victoria (Tori).
 Jenni is a harpist and piano player and was almost finished with her Master's Degree in English as a Second Language before motherhood captured her.
 She owns Hutchfield Services, a commercial janitorial company.

 Jodi, our second daughter, listened to Rocky Mountain High too many times as she was growing up.
 She attended Bible College in Colorado in 1998 and now lives and works in Denver.
 She beats me at Boggle.
 She's my fellow booklover.
 Her Kailee (born on my sister's birthday, 10-14) is learning to enjoy wonderful books.